Brazilian-Institute-of-Robotics/autoproj_workshop/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+---
+name: title pull request
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
+A clear and concise description of what the bug is.
 - A description of the changes proposed in the pull request.

 - Use the following settings in the overrides file for docker testing